+All transactions are at the exchange amount and any amounts outstanding are unsecured and non-interest bearing.
 Management personnel also participate in the Company's share option program.
-In addition to the above agreements, the Company paid key management personnel the following stock-based compensation.
+In addition to the above agreements, the Company paid or accrued key management personnel the following: